rsimon/zukunftsfonds-mobile-site/README.md

 ## TODOs

-- Add Help page
 - Filter by projects?
 - Global map (with movement arrows?) as alternative entry point (make arrows clickable!)
 - Make profile maps "static"?
-- Metadata to enable the 'add to home screen' popup?
+- Metadata to enable the 'add to home screen' popup (+ we need an icon!)
-- Theme color?
-- Pages are rendering twice + there is a glitch after transition animation has finished
-- We need an icon!

-## Changelog

-- Behavior tweak: same page doesn't "open" twice (e.g. navigating from Home to Home just closes the sidebar)